János Esterházy: Critical year: 1938

-On November 11, 1938, in his capacity as the MP of Košice (then Kassa) he welcomed the Hungarian Regent Miklós Horthy.
+On 11 November 1938, in his capacity as the MP of Košice (then Kassa) he welcomed the Hungarian Regent Miklós Horthy.
 In his speech, he asked for the same rights for Slovaks in the annexed territory as were expected for Hungarians in Slovakia.
 Admiral Horthy welcomed Slovaks in their "thousand year old homeland" and promised to respect their national and cultural rights.
 Contrary to speeches of both politicians, Hungary immediately started persecution of the non-Hungarian population in the annexed territory.
 Minority rights were reduced to below the standard enjoyed under democratic Czechoslovakia; rights which had been criticized as inadequate by Esterházy in previous years.
-Esterházy's property remained on non-annexed part of Slovakia.
-According to his words he stayed there to defend the interests of the ethnic Hungarians.
+Esterházy's property remained on the non-annexed part of Slovakia.
+According to his words, he stayed there to defend the interests of the ethnic Hungarians.
 Due to violation of the ethnic principle, which was previously emphasized by Hungary as a "correction of injustices of Trianon", the size of Hungarian minority shrank to about 67,000 people.